Rheology of Concentrated Colloidal Dispersions

 1. The development of a non-equilibrium statistical mechanics approach for stable dispersions provides the framework for quantitative predictions of the low shear viscosity and linear viscoelastic properties as functions of the particle size and volume fraction and the interparticle potential.
 Though potentially powerful, the approach is currently limited by the lack of a tractable approximation for many-body hydrodynamic interactions.

-3. The correlation of data for model systems with well characterized particle sizes and interaction potentials demonstrates the value the qualitative understanding gained form fundamental approaches even when not completely predictive.
+3. The correlation of data for model systems with well characterized particle sizes and interaction potentials demonstrates the value the qualitative understanding gained from fundamental approaches even when not completely predictive.